DataDog/hiring-engineers/answers.md

 # Monitoring Data:

-Since you’ve already caught your test metric going above 800 once, you don’t want to have to continually watch this dashboard to be alerted when it goes above 800 again.
-So let’s make life easier by creating a monitor.
+**Question: Since you’ve already caught your test metric going above 800 once, you don’t want to have to continually watch this dashboard to be alerted when it goes above 800 again.
+So let’s make life easier by creating a monitor.**

-Create a new Metric Monitor that watches the average of your custom metric (my_metric) and will alert if it’s above the following values over the past 5 minutes:
+**Create a new Metric Monitor that watches the average of your custom metric (my_metric) and will alert if it’s above the following values over the past 5 minutes:**

-Warning threshold of 500
+**Warning threshold of 500**
-Alerting threshold of 800
+**Alerting threshold of 800**
-And also ensure that it will notify you if there is No Data for this query over the past 10m.
+**And also ensure that it will notify you if there is No Data for this query over the past 10m.**
-Please configure the monitor’s message so that it will:
+**Please configure the monitor’s message so that it will:**

-Send you an email whenever the monitor triggers.
+**Send you an email whenever the monitor triggers.**

-Create different messages based on whether the monitor is in an Alert, Warning, or No Data state.
+**Create different messages based on whether the monitor is in an Alert, Warning, or No Data state.**

-Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.
+**Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.**

-When this monitor sends you an email notification, take a screenshot of the email that it sends you.
+**When this monitor sends you an email notification, take a screenshot of the email that it sends you.**

 ![alt text](https://github.com/grantker/hiring-engineers/blob/master/images/MonitoringData-1.png)

 https://app.datadoghq.com/monitors/6717201

-Bonus Question: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
-Set up two scheduled downtimes for this monitor:
+**Question: Bonus Question: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
+Set up two scheduled downtimes for this monitor:**

-One that silences it from 7pm to 9am daily on M-F,
-And one that silences it all day on Sat-Sun.
+**One that silences it from 7pm to 9am daily on M-F, And one that silences it all day on Sat-Sun.
-Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.
+Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.**

 ![alt text](https://github.com/grantker/hiring-engineers/blob/master/images/MonitoringData-2.png)

 # Collecting APM Data:

-Bonus Question: What is the difference between a Service and a Resource?
+**Question: Bonus Question: What is the difference between a Service and a Resource?**

-A service is a set of application services i.e. Web Frontend , Database and middleware That ultimately work together to provide a service (Online banking) A resource can be a URL or method in the service that helps facilitate this function .
+**A service is a set of application services i.e. Web Frontend , Database and middleware That ultimately work together to provide a service (Online banking) A resource can be a URL or method in the service that helps facilitate this function .**

 Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.